 - Fully accredited by Commission on Collegiate Nursing Education (CCNE)

-- A master’s degree in nursing
+- A master’s degree in nursing as an Advanced Practice Registered Nurse (APRN)

 - The requirements for individual students will vary depending on coursework that is acceptable for transfer into Goshen College.
-Transcripts will be evaluated on an individual bases to determine an appropriate plan of study.
+Transcripts will be evaluated on an individual basis to determine an appropriate plan of study.

 Length and start date